node-machine/machine/README.md

 Normally, if you want to use a machine _from inside of one of your machines_, you just install and require the other machinepack in _your_ pack and use it just like you would in app-level code.
 But if you want to use another machine in the _same pack_, or you want the machine to call itself recursively, you should use this module directly.
 You can read more information on this in the [FAQ for implementors](https://github.com/node-machine/docs/blob/master/creating-a-machinepack/FAQ.md).

-### Advanced Use
+### Can I use this module outside of a machinepack?

-If you're implementing a one-off machine (i.e. just to take advantage of the caching or type-checking this module provides), you may need lower-level access to the methods herein.
+You can use it anywhere you like!
+For instance, you might want to implement a one-off machine in your app, perhaps to take advantage of caching or type-checking this module provides.

+> If you're using Sails, check out [`sails-hook-machines`](https://github.com/node-machine/sails-hook-machines), a hook which allows you to use custom closed-source machines in your Sails app by dropping files into the `api/machines/` folder.

+### Contributing

-Check out the tests for information on how to use all the lower-level features of this module.
+If you're interested in contributing to the machine specification, please request to join the project's [Google Group](https://groups.google.com/forum/?hl=en#!forum/node-machine) and introduce yourself to the rest of the core team.
+In the mean time, you can check out the tests for information on how to use all the lower-level features of this module.
 There is also a guide for direct usage of this module in [`docs/DIRECT_USAGE.md`](./docs/DIRECT_USAGE.md).
+Note that you can run the tests for this module using `npm test`, and that we're using a preinstall script to generate a recursive dependency report (via the `licensing` module by 3rdEden).

 ### License